captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Do it.
 ---
+template: noise
+thud
+---
 ## CHERYL:
 Ok that’s it no more.
 ---
 You wanna get treated like an adult?
----
 Huh?
 ---
 Stop acting like a
 ---